Alan Android SDK¶

 dependencies

 .
-To get the latest version, check out the Releases page for the Alan Android SDK GitHub repository.
+To get the latest version, check out the Releases page for the Alan AI Android SDK GitHub repository.

 dependencies {

-/// Add Alan SDK dependency
+/// Add Alan AI SDK dependency

 implementation "app.alan:sdk:4.12.0"